naman2304/notes/ddia.md

   * compute k hashes for key using k hash functions
   * if any of k positions in the m bit array is 0 --> return false (definitely not present)
   * if all k positions in the m bit array are 1 --> return true (may or may not be present)
+* Example: we want to recommend users reels which they have not watched.
+For each user maintain a bloom filter of reels they have watched, picked some video, check in bloom filter, if it says NO, then user has definitey not watched that, so can recommend that.
+* Use Bloom Filter when you want to get NO with 100% uncertainity, YES with some certainity is okay, and we only add things to it and not remove it.
+* Real life: Redis Bloom Filter

 Other points
 * If the database crashes, the most recent writes are lost.
 We can keep a separate log on disk to which every write is immediately appended.
 That log is not in sorted order, but that doesn't matter, because its only purpose is to restore the memtable after crash.
 Every time the memtable is written out to an SSTable, the log can be discarded.